Curbside Classic: Mercedes MB 100D – Grandson Of The DKW Schnellaster

 And starting in 1987, the MB100D was available for sale in Germany, to round out the lower end of the M-B commercial lineup, and to provide some more direct competition against the VW T4 (Vanagon in the US).

 I captured this van late afternoon last week at a bicycle cyclocross event in Calgary.
 The owner was a competitor at the event, so spoke with him briefly while he was changing equipment.
-He was in bit of a hurry, so did not get any interior shots.
+He was in a bit of a hurry, so did not get any interior shots.
 Quick look showed a very basic camping layout with enough room for several bikes and gear.
 Said his van is a private import, and that a company in Quebec can import them, but asks “crazy money” as in CDN$ 35k.
-I’m assuming that’s for a camper version in very good condition, perhaps trying to ride the coattails of the VW Vanagon Wesfalia.
+I’m assuming that’s for a camper version in very good condition, perhaps trying to ride the coattails of the VW Vanagon Westfalia.
 There is currently one for sale on Kijiji in Montreal.
 The white one below is one on mobile.de The owner appears to be a Motorsport enthusiast!

 The basic layout of the van is front wheel drive, cab over engine (“doghouse”), the most space-efficient configuration possible.
 FWD permits a low flat load floor.
-Note interesting linkage of gear lever.
+Note the interesting linkage of gear lever.
 Most versions were powered by a 2.4 liter 4 cylinder non-turbo diesel giving 72 HP (DIN).
 Gasoline powered versions were available in some markets.
 Owner of featured van said it cruises at 105 km/h (65mph).
 Didn’t tell me its year of manufacture, but it’s post-1991, as a facelift that year slanted and extended the nose somewhat, possibly slightly improving frontal collision safety.

-Captured at the annual European Classic Car Meet in Calgary 2017
+Captured at the annual European Classic Car Meet in Calgary 2017.

 An intriguing version was modified by AMG, yes, the tuning outfit, but upgrades seem limited to interior and cosmetics.
-Website indicates a 3 liter 5 cylinder turbo diesel was offered, although it lists the same power output as the standard non-turbo 4 and 5 cylinder engines, so something doesn’t add up.
+The website indicates a 3 liter 5 cylinder turbo diesel was offered, although it lists the same power output as the standard non-turbo 4 and 5 cylinder engines, so something doesn’t add up.
 The turbo 5 would further increase the forward weight bias, steering effort, torque steer, understeer, etc. It would not have fit in the doghouse of the standard version.
 AMG also stated that, “… The predecessor of the Vito was equipped with an extremely robust, aerodynamically fine-tuned car body …” Aerodynamic fine-tuning ??
 OK, maybe the front spoiler helped a bit.

 So our bicycle racer has himself an economical and practical, albeit slow vehicle to travel to events across western North America.
-At least engine parts are reasonably available, and hopefully the bright paint job will help prevent collision damage.
+At least engine parts are reasonably available, and hopefully, the bright paint job will help prevent collision damage.

 With the growing popularity of vans of all sorts, don’t be surprised to see more of these on the streets.

 The MB100 was replaced in 1995 by the Mercedes Vito (V-Class), which has evolved over several generations.
 It was RWD and AWD, but the latest and current generation (W447) is available in either FWD, RWD or AWD.
 It’s sold in the US as the Metris, but only in its RWD configuration.
-So if you happen to want a FWD Mercedes van, the MB100 is the one to look for.
+So if you happen to want an FWD Mercedes van, the MB100 is the one to look for.

 Or you could head to Asia and pick up the latest generation, the MB100 and MB140, an even further development of this family, designed specifically for Asian markets including Australia.
 It was license built by SsangYong, which also sold a version under its own brand, the Istana.
 In 2009, production was shifted from South Korea to China, and seems to have ended in 2014.